nshcode/data-vault-modeling/README.md

 The zip file bookings-demo-small-en contains the script for creating the small version of the demo database.

 ## How to Install
-1. Download and unzip data-vault-modelling,zip
+1. Download and unzip data-vault-modelling-mainzip
 2. CD into directory with that file.
+3. Unzip the file bookings-demo-small-en
-3. Install the small version of the demo database
+4. Install the small version of the demo database
-   - psql -f bookings-demo-mall-en/demo-small-en-20170815 -U postgres
+   - psql -f bookings-demo-small-en/demo-small-en-20170815.sql -U postgres

+   Note that a new database named demo will be created.
+If the database already exists,it will be dropped and recreated.

-4. Install Version 1
+5. Install Version 1
    - psql -f dv-version1/create_version1_tables.sql -U postgres -d demo
    - psql -f dv-version1/load_version1_tables.sql -U postgres -d demo

    The tables of Version 1 will be created in a new schema named dv.
-If the schema dv already exists, it will be dropped.
+If the schema dv already exists, it will be dropped and recreated.

-5. Install Version 2
+6. Install Version 2
    - psql -f dv-version2/create_version2_tables.sql -U postgres -d demo
    - psql -f dv-version2/load_version2_tables.sql -U postgres -d demo

   The tables of Version 2 will be created in a new schema named dv1.
-If the schema dv1 already exists, it will be dropped.
+If the schema dv1 already exists, it will be dropped and recreated.

+All scripts of Version 1 and Version 2 are tested on the small version of the demo database.